 54% of candidates claimed they have started a job application but not continued further because of the long and complex procedures involved.

 Simplifying does not necessarily mean recreating the entire hiring process.
-Reviewing a few questions and offering flexibility in terms of choice of candidates can create a huge impact to the company.
+Reviewing a few questions and offering flexibility in terms of choice to candidates can create a huge impact to the company.

 Are you currently having troubles in your hiring process?
 We can help you develop strategies to overcome employee attrition.
 Our team at Han Digital is also expert in mapping and recruiting the best talent.
 To render our talent consulting services, write to us at firstname.lastname@example.org